-The 2018-2019 season brought ms. stallings back to pittsburgh opera, where she was a resident artist from 2014-2016, to sing the title role of hansel in humperdinck’s hansel & gretel. she also reprised her signature role of rosina in il barbiere di siviglia with cleveland opera theater, her performance described by cleveland classical as “virtuosic and poignant.” ms. stallings then returned to heinz hall in pittsburgh, pa to sing the alto solos in Haydn’s missa in tempore belli under the baton of manfred honeck. early in 2019, Ms. Stallings will return to syracuse opera for her role debut as zerlina in mozart’s don giovanni.
+The 2018-2019 season brought ms. stallings back to pittsburgh opera, where she was a resident artist from 2014-2016, to sing the title role of hansel in humperdinck’s hansel & gretel. she also reprised a signature role of rosina in il barbiere di siviglia with cleveland opera theater, her performance described by cleveland classical as “virtuosic and poignant.” ms. stallings then returned to heinz hall in pittsburgh, pa to sing the alto solos in Haydn’s missa in tempore belli under the baton of manfred honeck.
+In the summer of 2019, she will make her company debut singing the role of angelina in rossini’s la cenerentola in watertown, ma.

-In the 2017-2018 season, ms. stallings performed the role of Cherubino in Le nozze di Figaro.
+In the 2017-2018 season, ms. stallings performed the role of Cherubino in Le nozze di Figaro with pittsburgh opera, for which opera news described her voice as “creamy” and “projecting an adolescent manly presence.”
 She then made her role and company debut with Washington Concert Opera singing Isoletta in Bellini’s rarely performed La Straniera, where her performance was described as “one of the highlights of the evening, a voice capable of chesty strength and silvery lightness” (Washington Classical Review).

 In the 2016-2017 season, Ms. Stallings made her company and role debut as Angelina in La Cenerentola with Syracuse Opera before traveling to Toulouse and Bordeaux, France to remount Francesca Zambello’s production of Candide at Opéra National de Bordeaux and Théâtre du Capitole.
 After receiving First Prize in the 2017 Gerda Lissner International Vocal Competition, Ms. Stallings went on to win Third Place in the Giulio Gari International Vocal Competiton before returning to The Santa Fe Opera for a second season as an apprentice artist to cover Prince Orlofsky in Die Fledermaus in summer of 2017.